chubbyanh/show-me-what-you-got/README.md

 - Content of this game was written by the developer.
 However, the game's general rules were taken and adjusted from [memozor.com](https://www.memozor.com/pdf/article/memory_card_game_rules_quick_and_simple.pdf).

 ### Media
+- All images taken from [freepnglogos](https://www.freepnglogos.com/search.php?q=rick+and+morty): free licence for personal use.

 ### Code
 - This game was built on top of [the Simpe Memory Game in Vanilla JavaScript tutorial by Code Boxx](https://code-boxx.com/simple-memory-game-javascript/).
+-

 ## Acknowledgements